25 Mar Pension Simplification & Rules

 - The maximum tax-free lump sum payment is 25% of the value of the pension.
 A fund with an overall restriction of 25% of the lifetime allowance.

 - You can take 25% tax-free cash from the whole pension fund including those from additional voluntary contributions and protected rights.

 There are various ways of paying pension income including…

-- Flexible Pension Drawdown – for those with a minimum pension income of £20,000, pension income can be taken from the assets of the pension scheme and can be varied to help protect capital for the future.
+- Flexible Pension Drawdown for those with a minimum pension income of £20,000.
+Pension income can be taken from the assets of the pension scheme.
+It can be varied to help protect capital for the future.

-- A tax-free cash sum up to the lifetime allowance can be paid on death before pension benefits have started and providing the deceased was under age 75.
+- A tax-free cash sum up to the lifetime allowance can be paid on death.
+Before pension benefits have started and provided the deceased was under age 75.

 - Your pension fund can provide dependants’ pensions without any test against the lifetime allowance.